 While we are cautious regarding broader economic improvement, we expect banks to continue investing in new technology and believe we are well positioned to capitalize as the overall market continues to recover.
-We anticipate consolidation within the banking industry to continue, including additional bank failures and increased merger and acquisition activity.
+We anticipate consolidation within the banking industry to continue, including additional bank failures and continuing merger and acquisition activity.
 As a whole, consolidation activity is detrimental to our business.
 Consolidation resulting from specific merger and acquisition transactions may be beneficial or detrimental to our business.
 When consolidations occur, merger partners often operate disparate systems licensed from competing service providers.
 The newly formed entity generally makes a determination to migrate its core and payments systems to a single platform.
 When a financial institution processing client is involved in a consolidation, we may benefit by expanding the use of our services if such services are chosen to survive the consolidation and support the newly combined entity.
 Conversely, we may lose market share if we are providing services to both entities, or we are not the merging parties' provider of core or payment processing, or if a customer of ours is involved in a consolidation and our services are not chosen to survive the consolidation and support the newly combined entity.
 It is also possible that larger financial institutions resulting from consolidation would have greater leverage in negotiating terms or could decide to perform in-house some or all of the services that we currently provide or could provide.
 We seek to mitigate the risks of consolidations by offering other competitive services to take advantage of specific opportunities at the surviving company.

 The acquisition of M&I Bank by BMO Harris Bank, both of whom are customers of FIS, is a consolidation that will have a financial impact on the Company.
-During the second quarter, we gained more clarity regarding the M&I Bank system migration plan.
-Although we do not yet have a new agreement and we expect to continue to have a long-term, substantial relationship with the combined entity, we estimate a decline in annual EBITDA run rate of approximately \$60 million.
-We expect the 2013 impact to be approximately half that amount as the migration phases in.
+We disclosed in our June 30, 2012 Form 10-Q that we estimated a decline in annual EBITDA run rate of approximately \$60 million, and that we expected the 2013 impact to be approximately half that amount.
+We now expect that the 2013 impact will be substantially offset by termination and settlement fees and additional professional services from BMO Harris Bank, and other activities expected to occur with BMO Harris Bank.